Hal Rogers: Political positions

+Throughout his congressional tenure, Rogers has sometimes been regarded as a bipartisan negotiator, although his views are staunchly conservative.
+He is anti-abortion, scoring a 100 percent rating from the National Right to Life Committee, opposes LGBT rights, and supports a balanced budget amendment for the United States.
+Nonetheless, a FiveThirtyEight analysis of the voting records of members of the 118th Congress deemed him a moderate Republican, indicating unusually high support for bipartisan spending legislation and unusually low support for Republican "messaging" amendments.
+Currently in his 22nd term in Congress, Rogers is the longest-serving Republican from Kentucky ever elected to federal office.

 Budget and economy

+Rogers voted for the Economic Recovery Tax Act of 1981.
+The Act aimed to stimulate economic growth by significantly reducing income tax rates.
+It passed the House of Representatives in a 323–107 vote, the Senate via a voice vote, and it was signed into law by President Ronald Reagan on August 13, 1981.
+Rogers also voted for the Omnibus Budget Reconciliation Act of 1981.
+The Act decreased federal spending and increased military funding.
+It passed the House of Representatives in a 232–193 vote, the Senate via a voice vote, and it was signed into law by President Ronald Reagan the same day.

 Rogers is in favor of dismantling the Home Affordable Modification Program.
 He opposed the GM and Chrysler bailout in 2009.
 He opposes regulating the subprime mortgage industry.
 He supports a balanced budget amendment.

 Domestic issues

 Gun control

 In 2018, Rogers co-sponsored a bill to "strengthen school safety and security", which required a two-thirds vote for passage, given it was brought up under an expedited process.
-The House voted 407-10 to approve the bill, which would "provide $50 million a year for a new federal grant program to train students, teachers and law enforcement on how to spot and report signs of gun violence".
+The House voted 407–10 to approve the bill, which would "provide $50 million a year for a new federal grant program to train students, teachers and law enforcement on how to spot and report signs of gun violence".
 Named STOP (Students, Teachers, and Officers Preventing) School Violence Act, it would "develop anonymous telephone and online systems where people could report threats of violence".
 At the same time, it would authorize $25 million for schools to improve and harden their security, such as installing new locks, lights, metal detectors and panic buttons.
 A separate spending bill would be required to provide money for the grant program.